 Francis is a biker always venturing out on the road to uncover new routes with as much passion as he has telling stories.
 He is an enthusiast and knows our itineraries like the back of his hand.

-Hop on your Royal Enfield to travel near 370 miles on the island of Bali.
-Start smoothly from Ubud, discovering the natural wonders of the island of the Gods, and its well-preserved ancestral traditions.
-You ride on beautiful little roads, between rice terraces and jungle as far as the eye can see.
-You cross its reliefs and walk along its coast, closer to local life.
+Hop on your Royal Enfield to travel nearly 370 miles around the island of Bali.
+Departing from Ubud, you will discover the natural wonders of the island of the Gods and its well-preserved ancestral traditions.
+You ride on beautiful little roads, nestled between rice terraces and jungle as far as the eye can see.
+You cross its valleys and stroll along its coast, immersing yourself in local life.
 The Balinese are proud of their traditions and share them with a smile.
-Taste the delicious local cuisine, admire the traditional fishing boats and dive into the turquoise waters before climbing the assault of the mythical volcanoes of Bali: the famous caldera of Batur and the majestic Mount Agung, culminating at 3100m above sea level.
+Taste the delicious local cuisine, admire the traditional fishing boats and dive into the turquoise waters before conquering the summits of the mythical volcanoes of Bali: the famous calderas of Batur and the majestic Mount Agung, rising to 3100m above sea level.
 Change of scenery guaranteed!

 On arrival, you will be met at the airport and transferred to Ubud, Bali’s cultural and artistic centre.
 You will check-in at the hotel and have a free day to explore Ubud or do as you please.
 Ubud is believed to be the most magical town in Bali, with its daily dance shows, shops and art galleries.

-We will start the day off taking in the exceptional views of both sides of the island.
-We head to the south coast in the late morning, reaching Negara, famous for its colourful traditional fishing boats.
+We will start the day taking in the exceptional views of both sides of the island.
+From there we head to the south coast and visit the town of Negara, famous for its colourful traditional fishing boats.
 We will enjoy lunch by the sea before taking the coastal road to the western tip of the island.
 We end the day in the coastal village of Pemuteran, where our accommodation is surrounded by lush greenery close to the beach.

-We take a breathtaking stretch that leads us to the volcanoes in the heart of Bali.
-We continue into Bali’s central countryside to discover, in the middle of the tropical jungle, Mount Batur’s caldera, where we will stop to contemplate the views and enjoy a spot of lunch.
+We take a breathtaking stretch of road which leads us to the volcanoes in the heart of Bali.
+We make out way through tropical jungle, deep into Bali’s central countryside, to reach the calderas of Mount Batur where we will stop to contemplate the views and enjoy a spot of lunch.
 We snake down the volcano’s flanks to reach Amed, a small coastal village in the southeast of the island.

-We will spend the morning touring the eastern tip of the island on the exceptional coastal road, from where we can admire the traditional outrigger canoes bobbing in the sea, with their typical triangle sails.
-We will make a scenic stop at Amlapura market, in Karangasem province, before continuing west to reach the charming region of Sidemen - a small village hidden among the rice paddies.
+We will spend the morning touring the eastern tip of the island along the exceptional coastal road.
+From here we can admire the stunning blue sea dotted with traditional outrigger canoes, their customary triangle sails bobbing gently in the tranquil waters.
+We will make a scenic stop at Amlapura market, in Karangasem province, before continuing west to reach the charming region of Sidemen, a small village hidden among the rice paddies.

-This last short stint on our motorbikes takes us northwest to Tampaksiring village, where we will have lunch in the rice paddies before admiring the ancient sculptures of the Hindu site, Gunung Kawi.
-A few miles before Ubud, we will stop in a small village, Pakdui, to watch wood carvers at work, an age-old Balinese craft.
+This last short stint on our motorbikes takes us northwest to Tampaksiring village, where we will have lunch in the rice paddies before admiring the ancient sculptures of the Hindu temple at Gunung Kawi.
+A few miles before Ubud we will stop in the small village of Pakdui to watch wood carvers at work, an age-old Balinese craft.
 Once we are in Ubud, you will have time to do some shopping, relax by the pool or visit the town’s art galleries.

 Depending on your flight schedule, you may be able to enjoy a few more hours in Ubud.
 We will be transferred back to the international airport.